4.02° overcast clouds

 Impact – What difference is the Woodlane Physical Education curriculum making on pupils?

-• Many pupils join mainstream colleges/sixth forms at post-16 where they study a range of different qualifications and subjects following excellent progress from their starting points in PE and following successful completion of the NCFE Level Level 1 sport qualifications.
+- Many pupils join mainstream colleges/sixth forms at post-16 where they study a range of different qualifications and subjects following excellent progress from their starting points in PE and following successful completion of a PE qualification

 * Please see annual SEF/SIP for further details.